fetchai/agents-aea/docs/query-language.md

 ### Relation

-There are several constraint types that allows you to impose specific values for the attributes.
+There are several <a href="../api/helpers/search/models#constrainttype-objects">`ConstraintTypes`</a> that allows you to impose specific values for the attributes.

 The types of relation constraints are: